lethargilistic/blog/rarities/2013-09-27-starting-a-blog.md

 *I used some janky service to post this originally, but moved to tumblr for the second post because it was an easy setup and I had some friends who used it.*

-*This was before I started openly using my name on the Internet, but more-than-likely after I had compromised that pseudoanonymity.
+*This was before I started openly using my name on the Internet, but more-than-likely after I had compromised that pseudoanonymity.*

+*I believe the "political book" was* Broke *by Glenn Beck.
+I was once a fan of his, but am no longer.
+I had stopped following him closely even by this point and buying that book second-hand was basically for old time's sake, but I remember reading about his coverage of the Boston Marathon bombing sometime after it happened and distancing myself from him completely.
+He accused an innocent man of being a third member of the bombing team on-air, basically.
 (Nov 21, 2018)*

 -----